 A key feature of the NACS Leadership forum program, Top-to-Top Business meetings are 35-minute sessions where participating Hunter Club supplier companies can request to meet with participating retailers.
 There are nine (9) time slots for these meetings over the course of the event.
 The intended goals of these meetings are to strengthen relationships and facilitate forward-looking business conversations.

-As a Retailer, how can I participate in the Top-to-Top Meetings?
+As a retailer, how can I participate in the Top-to-Top Business Meetings?

 During the registration process, all retailers will need to indicate if they are available for Top-to-Top Business meetings for each day.
 If you indicate you are available, your name and company will be shared with the participating suppliers for them to request a meeting with you.
 If a request is received, you will be made aware before the NACS team confirms your meeting time slot.
 Full participation is encouraged when meetings are requested.
 Exceptions can be made in the instance of business conflicts.
 All communications related to Top-to-Tops for participating retailers will come from NACS.

-As a Supplier, how can I participate in the Top-to-Top Meetings?
+As a supplier, how can I participate in the Top-to-Top Business Meetings?

 A limited number of suites are available for purchase by Hunter Club members to host one-on-one private meetings with Retailers.
 Meetings are 35-minutes long and will take place on Wednesday and Thursday afternoons.
 Please contact Leigh Walls for more information.

-What is your cancellation policy for this event?
+What is the cancellation policy for the Leadership Forum?

 NACS Leadership Forum is a world-class, invitation-only event made possible by the generous financial support of the participating supplier companies.
 Invited retailer attendees are strongly encouraged to be available for Top-to-Top Business Appointments and all other networking events when requested by suppliers.
 Final review/confirmation of all your event details will be provided approximately one week prior to the event.

-To cancel your participation, please contact Suzanne George on or before January 26, 2024.
-Any fees paid will be returned in full if written cancellation notice is provided by January 26, 2024.
-After January 26th, NACS will review all refund requests to assess forfeiture, full or partial refund depending on circumstances.
+Registration Cancellation/Changes: To cancel your participation, please contact Anna Serfass on or before January 17, 2025.
+Any fees paid will be returned in full if written cancellation notice is provided by January 17, 2025.
+After January 17, NACS will review all refund requests to assess forfeiture, full or partial refund depending on circumstances.
+Substitution or transfer of your event registration to another person within your company can be done at any time without penalty.

 Is there any fine print I should be aware of?